iotaledger/iota-wiki/docs/learn/governance/the-shimmer-governance-framework.md

 - A phase 1 topic post needs approval by a moderator and receives the phase 1 tag once it is approved to be published.
 - It can only receive a phase 1 tag and become a governance proposal if it discusses one of the parameters [open for community governance](./governance-scope.md), follows the [guiding principles](#42-shimmer-governance-framework-guiding-principles) and does not conflict with the [resubmittal delay rules](#guaranteeing-stability---resubmital-delay).

-##### Requirements for a phase 1 proposal to move forward in the process and become a phase 2 temperature check proposal:
+##### Requirements for a phase 1 proposal to move forward in the process and become a phase 2 temperature check proposal

 - The latest version of the proposal posted by the proposal submitter has either received 50 likes or the latest poll created by the proposal submitter on the latest version of the proposal has received 50 votes in favor of the proposal.